AMD-OSX/AMD_Vanilla/README.md

 ## Read Me First!

+## Added support for macOS Tahoe 26.2 beta and lower OS

+## Use latest Clover release which added support for latest AMD Ryzen 9xxx CPU to avoid audio crackling problem

 ## Added support for macOS Sonoma beta 1

 ## Added support for macOS Ventura 13.5 Beta 1 and 2